-The origins of the Parish go back to 1956 when an English-speaking Catholic Chaplaincy in Geneva was established to provide for the spiritual needs of the growing English-speaking community that was drawn mainly from the international business sector, the expanding inter-governmental and non-governmental organizations, and diplomatic representations to the United Nations.
-With the arrival of migrants from many parts of the developing world, the composition of the Parish has changed considerably in recent times.
+The origins of our Parish go back to 1956 when an English-speaking Catholic Chaplaincy was first established in Geneva.
+This Chaplaincy’s mission was to provide for the spiritual needs of the growing English-speaking community drawn mainly from the international business sector, expanding inter-governmental and non-governmental organizations, and diplomatic representations to the United Nations.
+Over the years, our Parish community has grown considerably and become increasingly diverse, with parishioners now coming from every walk of life and corner of the globe.

 St. Nicolas de Flüe Church

-This important historic church (designed by Bouvier and V. and J.Malnati, 1967) was visited by Pope Paul VI in 1969 and Pope John Paul II in 1982, and was originally home to the French-speaking parish of St. Nicolas de Flue.
-By mutual agreement and with the blessings of the Catholic Church of Geneva (ECR), the two parishes agreed to swap locations with St. Nicolas de Flüe Church and its adjoining Parish House becoming the new “home” of the English-speaking parish of Pope John XXIII in March 2013.
+This important historic church at the heart of international Geneva was designed by François Bouvier and Virgilio and Jacques Malnati and consecrated in 1967.
+The church was visited by Pope Paul VI in 1969 and Pope John Paul II in 1982, and was originally home to the French-speaking Parish of St. Nicolas de Flüe.
+By mutual agreement and with the blessings of our Bishop, the two Parish communities agreed to exchange premises, with St. Nicolas de Flüe Church and its adjoining Parish House becoming the new “home” of the English-speaking Parish of St John XXIII in March 2013

 The Parish House

-The Parish House beside St. Nicolas de Flüe Church was completely renovated in 2011-2012 to provide for the growing needs of Pope John XXIII Parish.
-It now has multi-purpose rooms totaling more than 500 sq. meters for religious education classes, ministry & prayer meetings, musical practices, sacramental preparation, and for rental to outside groups.
-It also offers accommodation for 2 priests, space for visiting clergy, and 7 desk spaces for full-time, part-time, and volunteer administrative support.
-It was officially inaugurated in June 2013 by Bishop Charles Morerod.
+The Parish House adjoining St. Nicolas de Flüe Church was completely renovated in 2011-2012 to provide for the growing needs of St John XXIII Parish.
+The upgraded Parish facility was officially inaugurated in June 2013 by Bishop Charles Morerod.
+The facility now has multi-purpose rooms totalling more than 500 square meters for religious education classes, ministry & prayer meetings, musical practices, sacramental preparation and for rental to outside groups.
+The facility also houses accommodation for two priests, as well as visiting clergy, and office space for the Parish’s administrative and ministerial teams.